 Eagles, moose and bears—oh my!
 If you’re looking for an unforgettable Alaskan cruise and land experience, look no further.
-Holland America Line has 149 years of experience (wowza, that’s a lot!), and offers some of the best Alaskan land and sea tours available.
+Holland America Line has 149 years of experience (wowza, that’s a lot!), and offers some of the best things to do in Alaska by land and sea tours.

 From Fairbanks to Vancouver, you’ll enjoy breathtaking scenery as you sail through iconic destinations such as the Inside Passage and Glacier Bay, and have plenty of time to explore Alaska’s stunning towns and villages onshore.
 Plus, with their award-winning service and extensive range of onboard activities, you’re sure to have a vacation you’ll never forget!